-The RWJ Transplant team reserves the right to decline donors solicited from certain websites or organizations, such as those that charge money for access to living donors.

-- The use of Craigslist or other similar sites is strongly discouraged as these tend to attract people who live very far away and have no connection to you or your family.
-Therefore, it is difficult for the Living Donor Team to determine the motivations of potential donors who are solicited in this way. - All donors who are altruistic to you (do not know you or do not share an emotional connection with you) must be evaluated at Robert Wood Johnson Transplant Center. - Potential donors living outside of the United States must be related to you.
+- The Living Donor Institute reserves the right to decline donors solicited from certain websites or organizations, such as those that charge money for access to living donors. - The use of Craigslist or other similar sites is strongly discouraged as these tend to attract people who live very far away and have no connection to you or your family.
+Therefore, it is difficult for the Living Donor Institute to determine the motivations of potential donors who are solicited in this way. - All donors who are altruistic to you (do not know you or do not share an emotional connection with you) must be evaluated at Saint Barnabas Medical Center. - Potential donors living outside of the United States must be related to you.

-The following describes the many living donation options available to our patients:
+The following describes the many living donation options available to our patients through the Living Donor Institute.

-- 1. Living-Related Donor Transplantation

-Living donors who have a genetic relationship with the recipient are called living-related donors.
-Donor/recipient pairs who share a close genetic relationship tend to have improved compatibility upon testing.
-Identifying a donor who has a strong genetic relationship with the recipient can lessen the chance of rejection of the new kidney.
+Living-Related Donor Transplantation Living donors who have a genetic relationship with the recipient are called living-related donors.
+Donor/recipient pairs who share a close genetic relationship tend to have improved compatibility upon

-- 2. Emotionally-Related Donor Transplantation

-Kidneys for transplant can also come from

-living unrelated or emotionally-related donors

-if immediate family members are unable

-to donate.
-Some examples of common

-emotionally-related donors are a spouse or

-close friend.

-- 3. Altruistic Living Donation
+- testing.
+Identifying a donor who has a strong genetic relationship with the recipient can lessen the chance of rejection of the new kidney. - Emotionally-Related Donor Transplantation Kidneys for transplant can also come from living unrelated or emotionally-related donors if immediate family members are unable to donate.
+Some examples of common emotionally-related donors are a spouse or close friend. - 3.
+Altruistic Living Donation

-- Directed Altruistic Donor is a person who has some knowledge of the recipient (for example, through membership in a church/synagogue or via a mutual acquaintance).
-Thus, the directed altruistic donor is directing their donated kidney to this recipient.

-- Non-directed Altruistic Donor is a person who wishes to donate to a person they do not know, either through donation to a recipient on the waiting list or through a Kidney Exchange.
+The two types of Altruistic Living Donors are directed altruistic donors and non-directed altruistic donors. - The directed altruistic donor is a person who has some knowledge of the recipient (for example, example, through membership in a church/synagogue or via a mutual acquaintance).
+Thus, the directed altruistic donor is directing their donated kidney to this recipient. - The non-directed altruistic donor is a person who wishes to donate to a person they do not know, either through donation to a recipient on the waiting list or through a Kidney Exchange.
 While all donors are considered "altruistic" by nature of their gift of life, the two types of donors described above have no genetic or emotional relationship with their recipient.
-Their evaluation typically requires a slower pace, which allows them more time to reflect upon their decision to donate.

-- 4. Compatible Share Program - There may be times when a compatible donor/recipient pair may be offered the opportunity to participate in a kidney exchange.
-A compatible donor and recipient may choose this option because it provides the following: - A chance to improve the recipient's long term outcome.
+Their evaluation typically requires a slower pace, which allows them more time to reflect upon their decision to donate. - 4.
+Compatible Share Program In this program, a compatible donor/recipient pair may be offered the opportunity to participate in a kidney exchange.
+A compatible donor and recipient may choose this option because it provides the following: - A chance to improve the recipient's long-term outcome.
 For example, the recipient may be able to receive a younger donor kidney or a better matched kidney. - An altruistic opportunity for the compatible pair, because their participation in a kidney exchange would allow one or more incompatible recipient/donor pairs the opportunity to be transplanted. - 5.
-Living Donation Kidney Exchange Program

-Many individuals have willing kidney donors

-that are incompatible by blood type or

-cross-matching.
-This program involves the

-matching and exchange of kidneys between

-donor/recipient pairs that are compatible

-with each other.
+Living Donation Kidney Exchange Program Many individuals have willing kidney donors that are incompatible by blood type or cross matching.
+This program involves the matching and exchange of kidneys between donor/recipient pairs that are compatible with each other.